PSA Kinetics and the Natural History of Prostate Cancer

 03Albertsen: Grade-Stratified Mortality over Twenty Years

-The work of Peter Albertsen and colleagues provides a complementary and in some respects more granular account of prostate cancer natural history, distinguished by its systematic use of tumor grade as the primary stratifying variable.
+The work of Peter Albertsen and colleagues provides a complementary and in some respects more granular account of prostate cancer natural history, distinguished by its systematic use of tumour grade as the primary stratifying variable.
 The 2005 JAMA paper, reporting 20-year outcomes from a population-based cohort of men managed conservatively in Connecticut, is the definitive modern reference for grade-stratified prostate cancer mortality.

 Two implications flow directly from this grade stratification.
 The first is that Gleason 6 prostate cancer, as graded by contemporary pathology standards, is not a disease that kills most men who carry it, and this finding has remained stable across multiple independent cohorts and reanalysis attempts.
-The second is that grade is the primary biological signal: it encodes, more reliably than PSA level or tumor volume at diagnosis, the ecological and evolutionary character of the tumor, whether it is operating in a constrained, indolent register or in an aggressive, high-tempo one.
+The second is that grade is the primary biological signal: it encodes, more reliably than PSA level or tumour volume at diagnosis, the ecological and evolutionary character of the tumour, whether it is operating in a constrained, indolent register or in an aggressive, high-tempo one.

 Albertsen's data also highlights the competing mortality reality that becomes increasingly relevant as men age.
 For a 70-year-old man with Gleason 6 disease, the probability of dying from another cause within 20 years substantially exceeds the probability of dying from prostate cancer.
 A treatment decision made without reference to this competing risk context is not a fully informed one.

-The Albertsen data establishes that grade-stratified watchful waiting is not a passive concession, it is an evidence-based recognition that the biological character of the tumor, not its mere presence, determines whether intervention is warranted.
+The Albertsen data establishes that grade-stratified watchful waiting is not a passive concession, it is an evidence-based recognition that the biological character of the tumour, not its mere presence, determines whether intervention is warranted.

 04PIVOT: Radical Prostatectomy versus Observation in Localized Disease